liquid-labs/Liquid-Labs/policy/code/procedures/Code Modification Procedure.md

-#  Host Modification Procedure
+#  Code Modification Procedure
 _(PCI DSS v3.2.1 ref 6.3.b, 6.4.4, 6.4.5)_

 ## Purpose and scope

-This document discusses the change control procedures specific to sensitive host configuration changes.The majority of the work done in all the change control procedures involves working with and through a git repo to modify code, configuration, and documents.
+This document discusses the change control procedures specific to sensitive code changes.The majority of the work done in all the change control procedures involves working with and through a git repo to modify code, configuration, and documents.
 In general, you could look at (most) of the change controls as controlling the changes committed to the production pipelne (i.e., the `master` branch).

 ## Forms, documentation, & references